-

 Tropical Plants as Bonsai

-Tropical plants make excellent bonsai specimens due to their resilience, year-round growth, and ability to thrive indoors.
-Unlike traditional temperate bonsai that require dormancy, tropical bonsai can be cultivated indoors or outside in warm climates where temperatures remain above 50°F (10°C) A few popular Tropical Bonsai Species in our area 1.
-Ficus (Ficus spp.) –
+By Jim Ireland Tropical plants make excellent bonsai specimens due to their resilience, year-round growth, and ability to thrive indoors.
+Unlike traditional temperate bonsai that require dormancy, tropical bonsai can be cultivated indoors or outside in warm climates where temperatures remain above 50°F (10°C).
+A few popular Tropical Bonsai Species in our area 1.
+Ficus

 -